 “You really wish you could stay here and play with your train set.
 Why don’t you set up the next 3 train cars and then make it longer as soon as you get home” doesn’t guarantee smooth sailing, but it does let your child know that you have seen him and care about what he is up to.

 “What is one last thing you need to do before we get coats on and leave the house?”
 This gives your child a chance to be in control while at the same time doing what you are asking.
 It’s a win/win.

-Choices go a long way in helping rushed, frustrated children feel important to you.
-Many might say that my grandson gets too many choices and needs to learn to do what he is told.
-He is a strong willed child who has strong opinions about what he wears, eats, and does.
-Giving him a consistent structure and routine for his day with room for some personal choices within that framework gives him a sense of personal power that enables him to be amazingly cooperative when necessary.
+Choices go a long way in helping strong-willed, rushed, or frustrated children feel important.
+Many might say that children get too many choices and need to learn to do what they are told.
+However, those children who have strong opinions may need choices when learning and developing cooperation.
+Giving them a consistent structure and routine for the day with room for some personal choices within that framework gives them a sense of personal power that enables them to be amazingly cooperative when necessary.

 Times of stress are not times for reasoning or trying to make your child understand your agenda.
-When the three-year-old has had it with his younger brother destroying the fort he has built with the couch cushions or the cars and trucks he has positioned in a perfect circle, he loses it.
-Telling him he should know better, that he’s the big brother, to use his words, and realize that his brother doesn’t understand will only fuel his anger.
+When the five-year-old has had it with his younger brother destroying the fort he has built with the couch cushions, he loses it.
+Telling him he should know better, that he’s the big brother and should realize that his brother doesn’t understand will only fuel his anger.
 Sitting silently close by waiting for the storm to pass allows for the feelings to empty so that problem solving can be accomplished when rational thought returns.

 Giving in or giving up to expedite what must be done in the moment, while necessary at times, will only lead to learned habits that make future cooperation harder and harder.
 Invest the time up front and you will gain so much for the long haul.